OleHolmNielsen/Niflheim_system/docs/Slurm_configuration.rst

 **IMPORTANT**:

-* The *acct_gather_energy/ipmi* should **not be used** with Slurm_ prior to 23.02.7!
+* The *acct_gather_energy/ipmi* plugin should **not be used** with Slurm_ prior to 23.02.7!
-  The reason is that this plugin has a bug where file descriptors are not closed when making IPMI_ DCMI_ library calls.
+  The reason is that this plugin has a bug where file descriptors in slurmd_ are not closed when making IPMI_ DCMI_ library calls.
-  This issue was fixed in bug_17639_ from Slurm_ 23.02.7.
+  This issue was fixed in bug_17639_ starting with Slurm_ 23.02.7.

 On each type of compute node to be monitored, test whether the power values can be read by the commands::